About the NAEP Mathematics Assessment

 Digitally Based Assessment

-The NAEP mathematics assessments at grades 4 and 8 were administered on tablets supplied by NCES using a secure, local NAEP network.
+The NAEP mathematics digitally based assessments at grades 4, 8, and 12 were administered on tablets supplied by NCES using a secure, local NAEP network.
 This allowed the NAEP administrators to create a stable administration environment by bringing in their own equipment that would not be influenced by school-based equipment or school internet connectivity, thereby maintaining consistency across the assessed schools.
 Students were able to interact with the tablets via touchscreen, with an attached keyboard, or using a stylus provided by NCES.
 The digitally based mathematics assessment provided students with a variety of onscreen tools, including an equation editor for entering numbers and expressions using the correct mathematical symbols; a scratchwork tool for annotating figures, performing computations, drawing diagrams, and highlighting portions of a question; and a calculator.
-The use of an onscreen calculator was available to students on approximately 30 percent of the test questions at both grades 4 and 8.
-At the beginning of the assessment session, students viewed an interactive tutorial that provided the information needed to take the assessment on tablet; for example, it explains how to progress through questions, how to indicate answers for multiple choice questions, and how to use onscreen tools effectively when answering questions.
+The use of an onscreen calculator was available to students on approximately 30 percent of the test questions at both grades 4 and 8 and on approximately 40 percent of test questions at grade 12.
+At the beginning of the assessment session, students viewed an interactive tutorial that provided the information needed to take the assessment on tablets; for example, the tutorial explains how to progress through questions, how to indicate answers for multiple-choice questions, and how to use onscreen tools effectively when answering questions.
 The interactive nature of the tutorial allowed students to familiarize themselves with the digital delivery system before beginning the actual assessment.
 See how the mathematics digitally based assessment was presented to students.

-In addition to the digitally based assessment, random subsamples of students were administered the complete 2015 paper-based version of the assessment in 2017 and 2019.
-NCES administered the assessment in both modesâ€”paper-based and digitally basedâ€”in all the sampled schools to investigate potential differences in performance between students taking the assessment on a tablet and students taking the paper-based assessment.
-However, in schools with fewer than 21 students, all students were assigned to either the digitally or paper-based assessment.
-Each participating student, however, took the assessment in only one mode.
-See how mathematics questions looked in the paper-based version of the grade 4 and grade 8 assessments and how the same questions appeared in the digitally based version.
+In addition to the DBA, random subsamples of students were administered the complete 2015 paper-based version of the grade 12 assessment in 2019.
+NCES administered the assessment in both modesâ€”paper-based and digitally basedâ€”in all the sampled schools to investigate potential differences in performance between students taking the assessment on a tablet and students taking the PBA.
+However, in schools with fewer than 21 students, all students were assigned to either DBA or PBA.
+Each participating student took the assessment in only one mode.

-After the administration of the assessment, the NCES conducted rigorous analyses of the data and aligned the 2017 results to previous assessment years using a two-step process.
+After the administration of the assessment at grade 12, NCES conducted rigorous analyses of the data and aligned the 2019 results to previous assessment years using a two-step process.

-- First, common item linking was used to calculate the trend line from 2015 to 2017 based on the paper-based assessment results.
-This kind of linking was possible because the majority of 2017 assessment questions were also administered in 2015 and showed the same statistical properties.
+- First, common item linking was used to calculate the trend line from 2015 to 2019 based on the PBA results.
+This kind of linking was possible because the majority of 2019 assessment questions were also administered in 2015 and showed the same statistical properties.

-- Second, common population linking was used to align the 2017 paper-based assessment results with the 2017 digital assessment results.
+- Second, common population linking was used to align the 2019 PBA results with the 2019 DBA results.
 This kind of linking was possible because the samples of students for each assessment mode were randomly equivalent; that is, each random sample included students from the same school, ensuring that the students' educational experiences and characteristics were equivalent.

-Once the common population linking aligned the digital results to the paper results on the national level, the analyses evaluated whether the linking allowed for fair and meaningful comparisons for national student groups as well as for states and districts.
-These evaluations supported making trend comparisons between the digital assessment and previous paper-based assessments for subgroups, states, and districts.
+Once the common population linking aligned the digital results to the paper results on the national level, the analyses evaluated whether the linking allowed for fair and meaningful comparisons for national student groups.
+These evaluations supported making trend comparisons between DBA and previous PBAs for student groups.

-These analysesâ€”common item linking based on paper results and common population linking of paper results to digital resultsâ€”enabled NCES to successfully maintain the mathematics trend line while transitioning to the digital assessment in 2017 and continuing with the 2019 digital assessment.
+These analysesâ€”common item linking based on paper results and common population linking of paper results to digital resultsâ€”enabled NCES to successfully maintain the mathematics trend line while transitioning to the digital assessment in 2019.
+The 2019 grade 12 mathematics assessment results in this report are based on the combined performance of students who took the assessment on paper and students who took the assessment on tablets.